Table of Contents

 - Chemical exposures

-- Burns, including from welding and other hot equipment and materials
+- Burns, including those from welding and other hot equipment and materials

 - Explosions